CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-From equations (i) and (ii), we can calculate that the radius of the ground state (for n=1) will be
+From equation (i) and (ii) we can calculate that the radius of the ground state (for n=1) will be

 The above value is larger in order than the diameter of the observable universe.
 This shows how weak the gravitational forces of attraction are as compared to electrostatic forces.